 Just beyond our garden gate lies the Common and one of the village’s many ponds, which is home to a pair of Mute swans.
 It’s quite a lengthy story that is attached to these swans, one that is too long to share here but it will unfold in the blog.

 Having been the one who has fed them for a number of years, a certain relationship has established itself between us.
-I feel privileged that, since their finally becoming parents, for the last three years I have been entrusted to ‘help’ them raise their young families.
+I feel privileged that, since their finally becoming parents, for the last five years I have been entrusted to ‘help’ them raise their young families.

 However, I do not need reminding that they are wild creatures…. they do not always show gratitude.
 I am hissed at on a daily basis, I have been ‘wing swiped’ and I have had the knee ripped out of a perfectly good pair of jeans.
 I’ve lost count of how many times I have been pecked….